AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 module_root_path = pathlib.Path(repo_root) / "analyses" / "hello-python"
 ```

-Either of these packages can be used to construct paths in a platform-independent way, and you should use whichever you are more comfortable with.
+Either of these packages can be used to construct paths in a platform-independent way, and both are part of the Python standard library, so you should use whichever you are more comfortable with.

 ### Defining custom functions